GovTechSG/oobee-desktop/README.md

 ## Additional Information on Data

-Oobee Desktop uses third-party open-source tools that may be downloaded over the Internet during the installation process of Oobee.
+Oobee uses third-party open-source tools that may be downloaded over the Internet during the installation process of Oobee.
 Users should be aware of the libraries used by examining `package.json`.

-Oobee Desktop may send information to the website or URL where the user chooses to initiate a Oobee scan.
+Oobee may send information to the website or URL where the user chooses to initiate a Oobee scan.
 Limited user information such as e-mail address, name, and basic analytics is collected for the purpose of knowing our usage patterns better.